-Before those discussions, we recognize that it is necessary to raise the structural problem that has led to indiscriminately expanding the poverty industry, a more fundamental problem of which the global governance structures, both political and economic, are consolidated for greater efficiency under the UN's system; that is, the consultative agreement, ECOSOC's resolution 1996/31, had been distorted and still remained by its Member States in the past half-century.

-In this point of view, the poverty industry shows another problem of the structural inequality in governance under UN's system, inter alia and the de facto devolving consultative status from nGOs to Government, or to Commercial organizations.

-To achieve the evolving consultative relationship, now then ECOSOC should expand NGO's role and responsibilities as a partner of UN: NGOs have to be entitled to the same rights as Member States at ECOSOC itself in agreement with the mutual partnership, stated in paragraph 65 and 69 of its resolution.
+Before other discussions, we recognize that it is necessary to raise the structural problem that has led to indiscriminately expanding the poverty industry, a more fundamental problem of which the global governance structures, both political and economic, are consolidated for greater efficiency under the UN's system; that is, the consultative agreement, ECOSOC's resolution 1996/31, had been distorted and remained by its Member States in the past half-century.
+9 In this point of view, the poverty industry shows another problem of structural inequality in governance under UN's system, inter alia and the de facto devolving consultative status from nGOs to Government, or Commercial organizations.
+10 Now then it is in dire need of expanding NGO's role and responsibility as a partner of UN in order to be entitled to the same rights as Member States at ECOSOC itself in agreement with the mutual partnership of paragraphs 65 and 69, stated in the resolution; thereby, ECOSOC can achieve the evolving the consultative relationship.

-In this resolution, we can NOT find any implication for sustainable partnership, a consultative relationship with NGOs and the UN that has emphasized SDGs with coherence; hence, we call on ECOSOC to expunge the term "involvement" from its resolution and to state our pledge: "sustainable partnership."
+In this resolution, we can NOT find any implication for mutual partnership, a consultative relationship with NGOs and the UN that has emphasized SDGs with coherence; hence, we call on ECOSOC to expunge the term "involvement" from its resolution and to state our pledge: "sustainable partnership."
 Last but not least, we would rather say to you "have to declare a war against the poverty industry," than have to find the most efficient modalities for UN's involvement or NGO's participation in the poverty industry.